djtersteegc/Ferguson-Big-Board-Reproduction/README.md

 ### Floppy Drive

 A number of disk image compatible with a Flash Floppy converted Gotek are available in the [flashfloppy](flashfloppy) directory.
-Copy the content of the directoy to our USB stick and make sure you are using an up to date version of the Flash Floppy firmware.
+Copy the content of the directoy to a USB stick and make sure you are using an up to date version of the Flash Floppy firmware.

 To convert the 50 pin drive connector to a 34 pin floppy drive, you can build the adapter in the [50-to-34-pin-floppy-adapter](50-to-34-pin-floppy-adapter/README.md) directory.